AviatrixSystems/Docs/HowTos/Controller_Login_Okta_SAML_Config.rst

    This step is usually completed by the Okta admin.

 After the application is created in Okta, go to the `Sign On` tab for the application.
+Copy the URL from the *Identity Provider metadata* link.
+This value will be used to configure the Aviatrix SP Endpoint.

 |image4|

-Right click on the Identity Provider metadata and Copy link address.
-This value will be used to configure the SAML on the Aviatrix controller.

 Assign the application to your account